tjcrone/pycamhd/README.rst

 information about remote CamHD files or retrieve individual frames from these files without downloading them entirely.
 The code here is currently under heavy development, so the module is changing fast and often.
 We are considering moving the code to a class-paradigm, so a lot may change in the coming months.
-Pleasei take this into consideration when developing code based on this module.
+Please take this into consideration when developing code based on this module.

 We are actively recruiting anyone interested in the CamHD data to participate in the